 Before Jesus started his ministry, he spent 40 days in the wilderness where the devil tempted him.

 The devil led him up to a high place and showed him in an instant all the kingdoms of the world.
 And he said to him, “I will give you all their authority and splendor; it has been given to me, and I can give it to anyone I want to.
 If you worship me, it will all be yours.”

 The devil just said that he has authority over all the nations in the world.
-It’s interesting that Jesus doesn’t dispute the devil’s incredible claim of ownership!
+Interestingly, Jesus doesn’t dispute the devil’s incredible claim of ownership.
 Christ’s response?
 “It is written: ‘Worship the Lord your God and serve him only.’”
 That’s it.
 Jesus also doesn’t dispute that the devil could make good on his offer.
-In fact everything else that the New Testament says about the devil supports his claim.
+In fact, everything else that the New Testament says about the devil supports his claim.

 The ultimate expression of Satan’s plan is on display in the form of empire.

 Finally, in the last book of the Bible, all governments are depicted as the beast and Babylon.
 Babylon symbolizes the systems of government that deceive the world and oppresses all people, but that are now falling under the judgment of God (Revelation 13; 14:8; 17:5; 18).
 The satanic project of empire is always destined to fall.
 Prophets ahead of their time, from the time of Israel to the present day, will shout, “Babylon is fallen!”
 (Revelation 18:2) Empires live by the sword, and they eventually all die by the sword (Matthew 26:52).